 Broadening Participation in Ocean Science

-C-CoMP will specifically enhance representation of underrepresented minority (URM) groups in ocean science through our research and education goals.
-We will enhance participation of URM by:
+C-CoMP is working to specifically enhance representation of underrepresented minority (URM) groups in ocean science through our research and education goals.
+We are doing this by:

 (1) Recruiting URM to all of our programs (undergraduate, graduate, and postdoctoral opportunities)